Zikaal/chat-2/README.md

 - Storage of user queries and responses in **MongoDB**.
 - **File Uploads:** Attach one or multiple documents simultaneously.
 - **Contextual Q&A:** Ask questions and receive answers based on uploaded document content.
-- **Expandable Format Support:** Works with `.txt` files by default but can be extended to handle other formats.
+- **Expandable Format Support:** Works with `.pdf` files by default but can be extended to handle other formats.
 - **Streamlit Integration:** Browser-based user interface for seamless interaction.

 ---